Novimatrem/blog/_posts/2023-04-12-inviting-you-to-join-diaspora-to-enjoy-social-media-once-again.markdown

 Along with the features you'd expect of a social media site, it also supports following hashtags, like how you'd follow a user, Markdown text formatting in posts, and Aspects (groups of creatures) which are like Google+'s "circles" feature. [rip Google+]

 Still not convinced?
-You can learn more about diaspora on [https://diasporafoundation.org/](https://diasporafoundation.org/) and also in a more technical regard on [https://fediverse.party/en/diaspora/](https://fediverse.party/en/diaspora/) &thinsp;&thinsp;..&nbsp;!
+You can learn more about diaspora on <a href="https://diasporafoundation.org/" target="_blank" style="color: #008148">https://diasporafoundation.org/</a> and also in a more technical regard on <a href="https://fediverse.party/en/diaspora/" target="_blank" style="color: #008148">https://fediverse.party/en/diaspora/</a> &thinsp;&thinsp;..&nbsp;!
 &thinsp;
 <br>